yeahdongcn/mthreads-ml-py/README.md

 # MTML Python Bindings (pymtml)

-Python bindings for the MTThreads Management Library (MTML) - a C-based API for monitoring and managing MTThreads GPU devices.
+Python bindings for the Moore Threads Management Library (MTML) - a C-based API for monitoring and managing Moore Threads GPU devices.

 ## Overview

 MTML provides programmatic access to GPU metrics and configuration, similar to nvidia-smi for NVIDIA GPUs.
 This library (`pymtml.py`) wraps the native MTML C library for Python usage.

+Moore Threads GPUs use MUSA (Meta-computing Unified System Architecture) as their compute platform, analogous to NVIDIA's CUDA.

 ## Requirements

 - Python 3.7+
-- MTThreads GPU driver with MTML library installed
+- Moore Threads GPU driver with MTML library installed
 - The `libmtml.so` shared library must be in the library path

 ## Installation